adgerrits/CloudEvents-NL-profiel/oud/NL GOV Assurance profile for OAuth 2.0.md

 <dt>client_id</dt>

-<dd style="margin-left: 8">An opaque string that uniquely identifies the OAuth 2.0 client that requested this token</dd>
+<dd style="margin-left: 8">An opaque string that uniquely identifies the CloudEvents 2.0 client that requested this token</dd>

 </dl>